 Most of Niki’s training is done outside.
 Her trainer has prescribed a training program based on strength, functional and cardio training.
 “When the snow hits I try to get out on the snow as much as I can.
 I go hiking up mountains with my splitboard before the resorts open.
 Or I go snowmobiling out to new mountain zones to look for new terrain to train on.”

-With her first World Tour planned for 2019, Niki is optimistic about the future.
+Following her first World Tour in 2019, Niki is optimistic about the future.
 “I hope to continue competing on the Freeride World Tour and potentially get into filming projects.
 I love snowboarding because there is always a new way to progress.”

 “I’m also excited and optimistic about people learning about how we can create impactful change as vegans, for the environment and animals primary, also but for our own health.
 I believe change will happen with compassion and positivity, not with hostility.”